menu

 South Poppleton / City Center is a suburban neighborhood (based on population density) located in Birmingham, Michigan.

 South Poppleton / City Center real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
-Many of the residences in the South Poppleton / City Center neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the South Poppleton / City Center neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics